Belgium–Netherlands border

 The Belgium–Netherlands border separates Belgium and the Netherlands and is 450 km long.

 Belgium and the Netherlands are part of the Schengen Area.
 This means there are no permanent border controls at this border, although the controls between Belgium and the Netherlands had been removed well before the Schengen Treaty was signed, as a result of the Benelux Union being signed in 1944 and ratified in 1947.

 On the Belgian side, the border is shared by four Flemish provinces (out of the five in the Flemish Region).
 From west to east: West Flanders, East Flanders, Antwerp and Limburg (Belgium).
 A small part is shared by the Walloon province of Liège, which also includes the German-speaking East Cantons.
-At the Dutch side, the border is shared by three provinces: Zeeland, North Brabant and Limburg.
+On the Dutch side, the border is shared by three provinces: Zeeland, North Brabant and Limburg.

 Between Belgian and Dutch Limburg, the border is mostly formed by the Meuse (Maas) river.
-The other parts of the border is mostly on land.
+The other parts of the border are mostly on land.
 The city of Baarle-Hertog forms a Belgian exclave in the Netherlands.
 The border is complicated there, with Dutch exclaves inside it.

 The eastern end point is the tripoint (together with Germany) at Vaalserberg.

 History

 Boundary treaties of 1842 and 1843

 The border between Belgium and the Netherlands came into existence with the secession of the southern provinces of the Netherlands that became Belgium.
-Although the secession took place in 1830 (Belgian Revolution and was recognised by the Netherlands in 1839 with the Treaty of London, the border between the two countries was only delimited by the Boundary Treaty signed in the Hague on 5 November 1842, and the Convention of Maastricht of 8 August 1843.
+Although the secession took place in 1830 Belgian Revolution and was recognised by the Netherlands in 1839 with the Treaty of London, the border between the two countries was only delimited by the Boundary Treaty signed in the Hague on 5 November 1842, and the Convention of Maastricht of 8 August 1843.
 The Hague Treaty delimited the border in general terms while the Maastricht Convention delineated the boundary with detailed descriptions and maps on a 1:10,000 or, where necessary, 1:2,500 scale.
 A total of 365 border posts were erected to indicate the border.

 While the two treaties resulted in the finalisation and demarcation of the main border between the two countries, it left the complicated territorial situation in Baarle unresolved.
 The current Belgian enclaves as well as Dutch counter-enclaves which has resulted in what has been called the world's most complicated international boundary, is a continuation of land ownership from the feudal age.
 Several subsequent negotiations failed to resolve the territorial issues here.

+The complicated border has also led to some unexpected legal issues, such as the so-called border corpse (grenslijk).
+In 2008, a 25-year old woman from Belarus was found dead in her home right on the border, about a year after she had gone missing.
+Parts of the house were in the Netherlands (Baarle-Nassau), other parts in Belgium (Baarle-Hertog).
+GPS measurements determined that her body was found just on the Dutch side of the border.
+Her husband was arrested, prosecuted under Dutch law and eventually convicted for homicide.